DataBiosphere/azul/CONTRIBUTING.rst

   order in which those issues can be worked on.
 If issue ``#1`` blocks ``#2``, then work on ``#2`` can't begin before work on ``#1`` has completed.
   For issues that are resolved by a commit, work is considered complete when that commit appears on the ``develop`` branch.
-Issues must not block PRs and PRs must not block issues.
-The only express relation we use between issues and PRs is Zenhub's *Link to issue* feature.

 * Freebies: If the resolution to one issue implicitly resolves another one, that second issue is called a *freebie*.
 Freebies are assigned to the assignee of the primary issue and their estimate is set to zero.
+A freebie issue should also be marked as blocked by the *PR* that resolves it.
 A freebie is moved manually, through the Zenhub pipelines, in tandem with its respective primary issue.
 Freebie resolution is demonstrated independently.